OutlierVentures/MoneyCirclesPoc/README.md

    Note: Because we currently use a self-signed certificate, the browser will prevent opening the page.
 Bypass these warnings to open the app.

-3. Log in as the global administrator account (by default @moneycircles) once.
-The access token for the global administrator is neccesary to pay out loans.
+3. Log in as the global Circle Vault account (by default @MoneyCircles) once.
+The access token for the global Circle Vault is necessary to pay out loans.

 ### Live building